flyteorg/flyte/rsts/deployment/ideal_flow.rst

 - Every DAG can be versioned with Git commit's SHA or the hash of the code artifact; to know more about versioning, see :ref:`divedeep-versioning`
 - Tasks and workflows are immutable, i.e., a version is immutable; any mutation results in a new version
-- In the case of rapid iteration of code with no dependency modification, fast registration can be used
+- In the case of rapid iteration of code with no dependency modification, :ref:`fast registration <Fast Registration>` can be used
 - Multi-tenancy support through projects and domains
 - Executions can be monitored using logs on :ref:`Flyte UI <ui>`